taylorsyde/where-is-bigfoot/README.md

 # The Database

   At the client's request, our data was loaded into a SQL database.
+We used postgres to accomplish this task.

   ## ERD